-The school administrator has the authority to suspend a student for up to ten school days per incident.
+The school administration has the authority to suspend a student for up to ten school days per incident.
 If the school administrator desires or contemplates suspending for longer than ten school days or expelling a student, the school administrator shall make a referral to the District's Case Management Team.

-BULLYING/CYBER-BULLYING/HARASSMENT/HAZING
+BULLYING/CYBER-BULLYING/HAZING/RETALIATION/ABUSIVE CONDUCT

-Students may be suspended, transferred to an alternative placement, expelled, referred for police investigation, and/or prosecuted for engaging in any physical or verbal aggression, intimidation, or discrimination of any school employee or student at school or a school-related activity regardless of location or circumstance, including but not limited to bullying, cyber-bullying, hazing, or sexual, racial, ethnic, religious, or disability-related harassment.
-South Clearfield Elementary policy may be found in this document (South Clearfield Elementary Student-Parent Handbook), is handed out to all families at South Clearfield Elementary, or a copy may be obtained in the school office.
+A student may be suspended, transferred to an alternative placement, expelled, referred for police investigation, and/or prosecuted for engaging in any written, physical, or verbal aggression, intimidation, discrimination, or abusive conduct of any school employee or student at school or a school-related activities regardless of location or circumstance, including but not limited to bullying, cyber-bullying, hazing, or retaliation.
+District policy may be found at 5S-100 Conduct and Discipline.
+[Your school's name] policy may be found at [URL] or a copy may be obtained in the school office.
+For incidents of harassment (unwelcome conduct based on a protected class) and discrimination, please refer to 11IR-100.